-Schools offer a range of co-curricular programmes to help students achieve a holistic education.
+Jurongville Secondary School offers a range of co-curricular programmes to help students achieve a holistic education.
 Community service is also invaluable in helping students develop qualities such as care, concern and respect for others in society.

 LEAPS 2.0